American School Hong Kong: Accreditations

-ASHK is fully accredited for grades KG-11 by the Accrediting Commission for Schools, Western Association of Schools and Colleges, and the Middle States Association of Schools and Colleges.
+ASHK is fully accredited for grades KG–12 by the Accrediting Commission for Schools, Western Association of Schools and Colleges, and the Middle States Association of Schools and Colleges.
 ASHK is also an IB World School, authorized to offer the IB Diploma Programme (IBDP) in Grades 11 and 12.

 Extracurricular activities

-Activities for students include sports, arts, service learning, clubs and leadership.
-ASHK students can participate in various field trips around Hong Kong as well as abroad for middle school students, and overnight camp for Grade 4 and 5 students.
+Activities for students include sports, arts, service learning (as part of the school's CAS program), clubs and leadership.
+ASHK students can participate in various field trips around Hong Kong (such as overnight camps for Grade 4-5 and overseas trips for middle school students).

 ASHK is a member of the International Schools Sports Federation Hong Kong (ISSFHK) and got a bronze medal at 2020-2021 school year.

-Scholarship Program

-The school's scholarship program allows students an equal opportunity to enjoy an educational experience with financial assistance.